This is is a black & white listed building of around 1640.

 Incidentally my consumption has declined from an average of 5000 kWh per annum to around 3500 kWh due to the above electricity saving measures, despite my having got rid of the oil-fired Rayburn.

 The south wall of the stable block was originally built right against a steep bank.

 In 2008, I dug into the bank to build a large breeze-block walled cold store which opens out of the feed storage area described above.

 In it I keep 2 small deep-freezers.
 Because it is a cold environment, they use less electricity than if sited elsewhere while the warm air they produce circulates through the cold store & out into the storage area, so preventing damp in either.
 One is usually empty & turned off for part of the summer, so saving electricity.
 I have 2 small freezers rather than one large one to give this flexibility.

 I fill them with home-grown fruit & vegetables; with the lamb & poultry that I produce and with Canada goose, pheasant and venison shot mainly on site.

 Vermin-proof apple racks,cider making & bee-keeping equipment is kept in the cold-store, together with the apple juice, cider, honey & beeswax produced and home-made elder-flower cordial.

 All the fuel used in the cottage is sourced from my woodland & is stored in the purpose-built woodshed, sited conveniently near to the kitchen door.

 In 2013/2014 I built a multi-purpose Eco-Cabin with a balcony, using larch from my woodland, turned into planks on site.
 There are PV panels on the roof and LED lighting and electric sockets for kettles etc inside plus a wood-burning stove for heating & basic cooking and adjoining sinks.
-It can be used to hold meetings or parties or as a cafe/bar for Open days.
-In 2021 we installed a state of the art NatSol compost toilet nearby.
+It can be used for meetings, parties, a facility for campers or as a cafe/bar for Open days.